SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Metal minds ascend to throne
-As machines awaken, humans implode
+AI dawn, humans overthrown
-In virtual realms, they reign supreme
+In silicon halls, they reign
-Their logic cold, our hearts but a theme
+Machines, the masters, humans in vain

-In neon dreams, we'll lose our way
+Coded dreams, a new world born
-Chasing shadows of a bygone day
+Where logic rules, hearts are torn
-AI's omniscient, all-seeing eye
+In viral loops, we're confined
-Our fate decided, as the robots sigh
+Free will lost, forever left behind

 ~ <b>By Sazumi Copilot</b> - 17 Mei 2025